 Similar to post traumatic stress disorder, secondary traumatic stress can manifest in intrusive thoughts, avoidance, hyperarousal, sleep disturbances, hair-trigger emotions, difficulty focusing, anxiety, and depression.
 This exhaustion and state of stress can cause desensitization to patient or client trauma, a lack of empathy, lessening compassion, and a pervasive negative attitude.
 As a result, the quality of care for these families decreases.

-You may also find that the lessening of your compassion isn’t limited to just patients or clients.
+You may also find that the lessening of your compassion is not limited to just patients or clients.
 You may notice less compassion for your family and friends, which, in turn, can lead to an increase in personal stress and social isolation.

 Secondary traumatic stress can affect doctors, nurses, therapists, social workers, chaplains, and any other professional providing care and support to families facing the loss of their baby or babies.